The Tangled Life Of Hunter Biden

 Hunter Biden's first marriage was troubled

 In 1994, Hunter Biden wed Kathleen Buhle after a year-long courtship during which she became pregnant with their first child.
 Everything seemed fine for the young couple until early in the next decade, as Hunter's new status as partner in a private lobbying firm began to prove problematic.
-His enviable salary, combined with long, boozy nights out with clients, were helping Hunter to develop a formidable drinking problem — one that only got harder to shake as the years went on.
+His enviable salary, combined with long, boozy nights out with clients, was helping Hunter to develop a formidable drinking problem — one that only got harder to shake as the years went on.

 In her memoir "If We Break" (via Vanity Fair), Buhle shared that Hunter's relatively brief stretches of sobriety would give way to increasingly long, hard stretches of drinking, during which her husband would doggedly attempt to hide the extent of his problem.
 "Each time he drank, the process of getting him to admit he wasn't sober took longer and was more exhausting," she wrote — and as his brother Beau Biden tangled with the brain cancer that would eventually kill him in 2015, Hunter's struggle went from bad to much, much worse.
 "The denials grew angrier and more bitter ...
 Hunter's drinking was obvious in the darkest, angriest way," she wrote.
 After Beau's death, Hunter went so far as to turn to crack — at which point, Buhle wrote, she had "lost the ability to be surprised by him."